NProfileAnalysisComputationalTool/npact/npactflask/README.md

-# NPactweb
+# NPactflask

 This is the code for the website.

 ## Important files:

-* `settings.py` is the configuration for this django website.
-Tells what modules and applications to load; configures where paths for different content are.
+* `settings.py` is the configuration for the website.
+Logging information is in this.
+Configures where paths for different content are.

 * `npactflask/static/` holds the static images, CSS, and JS used on the website.